-The following text is also available as a large-font pdf for mobile devices.
+The following text is also available as a large-font pdf for small screens and the visually impaired.

 The English side of this website seeks primarily to present proposals of how political appointments and decisions might be arrived at in a way that is truly representative of the collected wisdom of a well-informed class of people, people whose voices are seldom heard and rarely acted on.
 It is about where we need to be going as a society and as a culture, the point of reference here being mainly Europe.
 This involves challenging conventional thought about democracy, markets and, indeed, the role of rules and the law.